Rolling Covered Calls: When, Why, and How

 - When assignment is actually a good outcome.
 If the strike is well above your cost basis, getting assigned means locking in a profit.
 Read our assignment guide to evaluate.

-CoverEdge Pro includes assignment-aware roll recommendations.
-For each open trade nearing expiration, CoverEdge evaluates the stock's technical setup, your cost basis, and available contracts to recommend one of four actions: Let Assign, Let Expire, Roll, or Review.
-It calculates safe strikes (above your cost basis), target DTE, and expected net credit — so you can execute with confidence.
+CoverEdge Pro includes assignment-aware roll analysis.
+For each open trade nearing expiration, CoverEdge evaluates the stock's technical setup, your cost basis, and available contracts to surface one of four scenario flags: Let Assign, Let Expire, Roll, or Review.
+It calculates safe strikes (above your cost basis), target DTE, and expected net credit — informational analysis, not advice, so you can make your own call.

 How many times can you roll a covered call?

-There's no limit.
-Some traders roll the same position 10+ times over months.
-The key is each roll should make economic sense — positive net credit and alignment with your thesis.
+There is no limit.
+Some traders roll the same position 10 or more times over several months.
+The key is that each roll should make economic sense — a positive net credit and continued alignment with your thesis for owning the stock.

 Does rolling a covered call reset the holding period?

-Rolling the option does NOT reset the holding period on your underlying shares.
-However, it does close one option and open another, which has its own tax implications.
-Consult a tax professional for your specific situation.
+Rolling the option does not reset the holding period on your underlying shares.
+It does close one option and open another, which has its own tax implications, so consult a tax professional for your specific situation.